Burien still can’t decide whether it’ll take homelessness offer

 “Any steps moving forward that include working with (the King County Regional Homelessness Authority) and involve the use of $1 million offered by King County will take several months to complete,” Bailon told the council during his presentation.

-No timeline has been laid out for when the city will re-examine potential sites to locate a sanctioned encampment and use King County’s $1 million.
+No timeline has been laid out for when the city will reexamine potential sites to locate a sanctioned encampment and use King County’s $1 million.

 The City Council appears more decisive on moving forward with drafting a new ordinance that would prohibit homeless camping on all forms of public property.
 The measure to draft the ordinance was passed in a 4-3 decision.